SysAdminDoc/ImageFormats2025/README.md

 | JPEG XL   | ✅    | ✅       | ✅           | ✅        | ✅               | Partial (Safari pending)    | Pro photos, web, archival   |
 | AVIF      | ✅    | ✅       | ✅           | ✅        | ✅               | ✅                          | Photography, web delivery   |

+- **Lossy**: Reduces file size by permanently removing image data.
+Good for photos, but may reduce quality if over-compressed
+- **Lossless**: Shrinks file size without removing any image data.
+Keeps perfect quality.
+Great for graphics, UI, and archiving
+- **Transparency**: Supports see-through pixels so the image can blend into any background
+- **Animation**: Allows a single image file to show motion, like a GIF
+- **HDR / Wide Gamut**: High Dynamic Range lets images show brighter highlights and deeper shadows.
+Wide gamut supports vivid, more realistic colors
+- **Browser Support**: Whether a format can be viewed natively in modern browsers

 ---

 ## Pros and Cons (Expanded)